cataralina/graph/README.md

 ## Overview

-`graph` is a package based in ggplot2 developed to facilitate the creation of histograms to explore the distribution of variables.
+`graph` is a package based on ggplot2 developed to facilitate the creation of histograms to explore the distribution of variables.
 The function `histogram()` displays the distribution of a single numeric variable through a histogram.